 Retainers for our Chairman of the Board and committee Chairs and members commenced after the Board elected members to those positions.

-The following table presents information relating to the total compensation of our non-employee directors for the fiscal year ended December 31, 2021.
+The following table presents information relating to the total compensation paid to our non-employee directors in the fiscal year ended December 31, 2022.